 - For bread: Put a rack in middle of oven and preheat oven to 350 degrees F. Butter two 9 X 5 inch loaf pans.
 Set aside.

-- Sift together flour, salt, baking soda, cinnamon, nutmeg or mace, cloves and allspice into a medium bowl.
+- Sift together flour, salt, baking soda, cinnamon, nutmeg or mace, cloves, ginger and allspice into a medium bowl.

 - Whisk together pumpkin oil, sugar, and eggs in a large bowl.